nBhabish/US-Natural-Gas-Demand-Forecast/README.md

 <img src = "01_plots/arima_out_sample_residual.png">

-It's also best advised to see if there's any autocorrelation left over in the our best model.
-So, we also decided to take a look at `ARIMA(1,1,1)(2,1,1)[12]` for any autocorrelation in the residuals to see if there's still more information that we could mine by improvising our model.
+- It's also best advised to see if there's any autocorrelation left in our best model.
+So, we also decided to take a look at `ARIMA(1,1,1)(2,1,1)[12]` for any autocorrelation in the residuals to see if there's still more information that we could mine to improvise model performance.

 <img src = "01_plots/arima_acf.png">

-We can see that there is minimal autocorrelation among the residuals in the plot above.
+- We can see that there is minimal autocorrelation among the residuals in the plot above.
 The plot above uses out-of-sample data for acf.
 This indicates that we have extracted decent amount of information with our algorithms and features.

 # Further-Improvisation

-We can use machine learning models that are better at picking up seasonalities like XGBoost, or use a combination of PROPHET and XGBoost since PROPHET is great at picking up trends whereas XGBoost is great at picking up patterns.
+- We can use machine learning models that are better at picking up seasonalities like XGBoost, or use a combination of PROPHET and XGBoost since PROPHET is great at picking up trends whereas XGBoost is great at picking up patterns.

-The only downside with using AUTO ARIMA or ARIMA models are that they only pick up single seasonality, so if we wanted to pick up complex seasonalities/ multiple seasonalities ARIMA wouldn't be the best model for us.
+- The only downside with using AUTO ARIMA or ARIMA models are that they only pick up single seasonality, so if we wanted to model complex seasonalities/ multiple seasonalities ARIMA might not be the best model for us.